-At the time I write this blog post, there is a great deal of “stuff” being thrown into the air, inked into headlines and typed into cyberspace about the so-called sequestration.
-This man-made “disaster” is, depending on who you listen to, “just what we need to at least begin putting our fiscal house in order”; or it is “an unmitigated disaster that will be ruinous for many folks still suffering from the last recession and will throw our country into yet another recession”.
+Presently, there is a great deal of “stuff” thrown into the air, inked into headlines, and typed into cyberspace about the so-called sequestration.
+This human-made “disaster” is, depending on whom you listen to, “just what we need to at least begin putting our fiscal house in order.”
+Or, it is “an unmitigated disaster that will be ruinous for many folks still suffering from the last recession and will throw our country into yet another recession.”
 Most of the thoughtful people I know are paying little or no attention.
 The stock market all but yawned.
 It’s not news, but it seems that nobody I know believes the

-A November 2012 Gallup Poll indicated that there really isn’t very much trust in our institutions.
-I find this pretty dis-heartening, but it is “reality.”
+A November 2012 Gallup Poll indicated that there isn’t very much trust in our institutions.
+I find this pretty disheartening, but it is “reality.”
 You can read the whole list for yourself at the link above.
-Let me just point out that starting with bankers for whom only 28% of the respondents rated as very high or high on the trust scale, we go down hill with journalists, business executives, state governors, lawyers, insurance salespeople, senators, HMO managers, stockbrokers, advertising practitioners, members of Congress at 10% and car salespeople at 8%.
+Let me point out that starting with bankers (for whom only 28% of the respondents rated as very high or high on the trust scale), we go downhill with journalists, business executives, state governors, lawyers, insurance salespeople, senators, HMO managers, stockbrokers, advertising practitioners, members of Congress—at 10% —and car salespeople at 8%.
 How are we ever to conduct business when we have such a pervasive lack of trust?

 Another question I have is, how does this lack of trust affect your business model?
 Lack of trust affects our advertising and sales model.
 I don’t think that I am all that different than most consumers out there, and I can tell you that I do not pay any attention to advertisers (don’t tell them, let them spend the money!)
 When I search on the internet, I rarely click on a paid or sponsored result.
 I like my free apps, so please don’t tell these guys how ineffective they are.
 When the subject comes up with my friends, they express the same thing; they don’t actually “see” the ads on their Gmail accounts!